China’s Support for North Korea Kills Any Chance of Unification

 2. Southern-led unification with Chinese-imposed constraints, likely “Finlandization;”

-I believe almost every democratic analyst—American or Korean, and including Swaine, Manning, Przystup and myself—prefers the third option.
+I believe almost every democratic analyst—American or Korean, and including Swaine, Manning, Przystup and myself—prefers the first option.
 The unification discussion in South Korea, especially on the right and in the nationalist press, often frames the debate as either option one or two.
 If those were the only two options, then one would obviously be the superior option.
 Unfortunately, the reality is that the choice is increasingly between option two and three—accepting some Chinese role in unification or no unification.

 In the 1990s, North Korea seemed to be on the verge of implosion.
 Many people thought option one would occur whether China liked it or not because they believed North Korea would simply collapse in pieces into South Korea’s backyard.
 Just as the Velvet Revolutions and Arab Spring brought down other autocracies, we instinctively feel that North Korea, the “Impossible State,” is somehow living on borrowed time and will one day collapse.
 A unified Korea could then be a fully sovereign actor, deciding with whom to align as it pleases, regardless of Chinese opinion.